chocolacula/easy_reflection_cpp/README.md

 Easy Reflection, on the other hand, provides ready-made object with all values within.
 And of course it takes some time.

 ![Core i7 benchmarks](https://github.com/chocolacula/reflection_cpp/blob/main/benchmarks/chart.png?raw=true)

+## TO DO

+- Better Windows support
+- Add smart pointers to supported types
+- Add more strings to supported types, test UTF-8 and wide strings
+- Test YAML parser extensively
+- Move from ```std::map``` with pointers to custom constexpr map with byte offsets in ```Object```
+- Add parent class fields to serialized fields
+- Add support of user's template classes with different number of template arguments